Women in law – Opportunities for everyone

 At Gordons, we pride ourselves in offering opportunities across all roles within the firm.
 We believe that with the right attitude and work ethic, the opportunities for success are endless.

 Here we share stories from women who have overcome difficult and challenging backgrounds to succeed in a variety of roles.
-From growing up in care and following your dreams of working in law, to progressing from office junior to expert project manager, these are inspiring journeys.
+From growing up in care and following your dreams of working in law, to progressing from office junior to office services manager, these are inspiring journeys.

 Ingrid Munyaneza, Graduate Legal Executive